 What are the cheapest countries to visit in Europe?
 Keep reading to find out!
 Who knew that backpacking Europe doesn’t mean breaking the bank?

-Prepare for much fangirling – many of the countries on this list have been my favourite trips ever.
+So when it comes to rounding up the cheapest countries in Europe, I leaned pretty heavily on countries in these two regions.
+They’re cheap and fantastic, as I said!
+Prepare for much fangirling – many of the countries on this list have been my favourite trips ever!
 What can I say?
-The girl loves a bargain.
+This girl loves a bargain.

 Do You Want to Travel FOREVER??